 If you’re newly single from a divorce or your spouse has passed away, you may have lost your health insurance coverage.
 The costs for medical care can be significant if you don’t have health insurance for you and your child.
 If your employer has coverage, make sure to sign up for it as soon as possible.
 If you can’t get health coverage from your job, research policies available via the Affordable Care Act.

-Buying life insurance is smart way to help protect your family, especially if you’re a single parent.
+Buying life insurance is a smart way to help protect your family, especially if you’re a single parent.
 If it’s your first time shopping for life insurance, you should figure out how much life insurance you need for your family.
 Be sure to factor in the cost of caring for dependents, such as your children, as well as their cost of living after you’ve gone.
 Total your monthly bills and fixed expenses, and make a list of what you provide for your family.
 This should include necessities like food and medical costs, but also money for vacations and other quality of life needs.
 There are several kinds of life insurance to consider, from term, to guaranteed, to indexed universal.
-To find out more about your life insurance options, check out our blog, Finding the right life insurance match for you.
+To find out more about your life insurance options, check out our blog, What type of life insurance is right for you.

 While credit cards have benefits, there’s a price to pay when you use them.
 Interest rates and fees can add significant debt to your finances, especially if you get behind on payments.
 As a single parent, it’s a good idea to break the habit of relying on credit cards.
 If you need money, consider taking a loan from a relative.
 Your employer may also offer employee loans that get paid back through paycheck withdrawals at no interest.
 Check with your human resources department to find out if that’s an option for you.
 If you must use a credit card, make sure you get a card with the best possible interest rate.
-Visit Bankrate.com to compare card rates, fees and terms.
-There are also organizations such as the National Foundation for Credit Counseling, which offer help from certified counselors for free or at a low-cost.
+Websites like Bankrate.com allow you to compare card rates, fees and terms.

 Creating an estate plan is an important way to make sure your wishes are carried out after you’re gone.
 You’ll need a will that specifies who will take care of your children if you die and how your assets will be passed down.
 If you already have a will make sure it’s updated.
 If you don’t have a will, you should create one with help from an attorney who can ensure you have the right guardians for your children designated, beneficiaries chosen and you’ve picked an executor you trust, who will oversee the implementation of the will.